Everyone can remember when they were first starting their careers in commercial real estate. Challenging to find your way in, right?

-A lot of young professionals give up not knowing how to enter the industry as there can seem to be a lot of barriers.
-When young talent can get through the obstacles, they can often burn out, not having proper guidance to learn from and survive in the business.
+A lot of young professionals give up, not knowing how to enter the industry as there seems to be a lot of barriers.
+When young talent does overcome these obstacles, they can often burn out, not having proper guidance to learn from and survive in the business.

 Founded in 2003, Mercy Street grew out of the desire to see a small pocket of poverty in Dallas transformed by the gospel.

 When Mercy Street began, the community’s high school dropout rate was alarming.
 Of the 394 students who entered Pinkston High School in the fall of 1999, only 85 had been promoted to seniors in the fall of 2003.
 Of those seniors, only 20% passed the TAKS test – now required for graduation – and the average SAT score was 758.

 Believing transformation best occurs in the context of relationships, we began Mercy Street with a mentoring program.
 Following the pattern Christ established by dwelling among those he ministered to, Mercy Street seeks to be “incarnational” in our ministry efforts.

 Mercy Street placed its first Mentor Coordinator at George Washington Carver Elementary School.
 Mentors were recruited from churches around the city to shepherd every child in the 4th and 5th grade of that school.
 By the end of that first year, 85% of the students in the 4th and 5th grade had enrolled in the program.

 Dallas DogRRR – Rescue.Rehab.Reform is a group of dedicated, animal-loving volunteers that help rescue dogs with our main focus being in Southeast Dallas.